Painful Sex After Baby: Why Sex Hurts and How Pelvic Floor PT Can Help You Heal

 Ready for more support?

 Hi!
-I’m Jackie, a doctor of physical therapy specializiing in the pelvic floor, and holistic pregnancy, birth, and postpartum coach.
+I’m Jackie, a doctor of physical therapy specializing in the pelvic floor and holistic pregnancy, birth, and postpartum coaching.

 You are deserving of the juiciest support, mama!